hitachi-nlp/FLD-prover/README.md

 See [the entry-point repository](https://github.com/hitachi-nlp/FLD) for the other repositories used in the paper.

 ## About this release
-* The model used in the paper is the step-wise prover of [the previous study](https://github.com/princeton-nlp/NLProofS), which is a little complex due to the code for the proof verifier.
+* The model used in the paper is the step-wise prover of [the previous study](https://github.com/princeton-nlp/NLProofS), which comes with the code for the proof verifier.
 * For simplicity and ease of use, we have re-implemented a prover that is a straightforward adaptation from the HuggingFace [run_summarization.py](https://github.com/huggingface/transformers/blob/main/examples/pytorch/summarization/run_summarization.py).
 * Besides the difference in implementation details, there is a difference in how to predict an answer label.
-Our re-implemented model predicts a label by generating a marker (`__PROVED__`/`__DISPROVED__`/`__UNKNOWN__`) at the end of a proof sequence, while the original model predicts an answer label by using another classifier on top of a generated proof sequence.
+Our re-implemented model predicts a label simply by generating a marker (`__PROVED__`/`__DISPROVED__`/`__UNKNOWN__`) at the end of a proof sequence, while the original model predicts an answer label by using another classifier on top of a generated proof sequence.

 ## Installation
 The code has been tested on Python 3.8.5.